Arkmere/FDMS/STATE.md

 Ticket 6b cancellation reporting is complete
 Ticket 6c is deferred
-product name is now Vectair Flite documentation is now an explicit maintained workstream V1 scope includes desktop productization, formation continuation/expansion, Create From workflow, and METAR Builder V2 scope includes API / VKB integration and booking confirmation / pilot briefing / GAR note the dual UTC/local timeline ruler is queued as a post-hardening display enhancement
+product name is now Vectair Flite documentation is an explicit maintained workstream
+V1 scope includes desktop productization, formation continuation/expansion, Create From workflow, and METAR Builder V2 scope includes API / VKB integration and booking confirmation / pilot briefing / GAR note

 This is the baseline future tickets should assume unless Stuart reports a regression or explicitly reprioritizes roadmap scope.